MetPX/sarracenia/doc/mirroring_use_case.rst

 In November 2016, Environment and Climate Change Canada's (ECCC) Meteorological Service of Canada (MSC), as part of a the High Performance Computing Replacement (HPCR) project asked for very large directory trees to be mirrored in real-time.
-It was already known from the outset that these trees would be too large to deal with using ordinary tools.
+It was known from the outset that these trees would be too large to deal with using ordinary tools.
 It is expected to take about 15 months to explore the issue and arrive at an effective operational deployment.

 It should be noted that SSC worked throughout this period in close partnership with ECCC, and that this deployment required the very active participation of very sophisticated users, to follow along with the twists and turns and different avenues explored and implemented.

-The environment here is Canada's national weather centre, in other words a "production" numerical weather prediction suite, where models run 7/24 hours/day running different simulations (models of the atmosphere, and sometimes waterways and ocean, and the land under the atmosphere) either ingesting current observations aka *assimilation*, mapping them to a grid *analysis*, and then walking the grid forward in time *prediction/prognostic*.
+The Computing environment is Canada's national weather centre, whose primary applicaiton a "production" numerical weather prediction suite, where models run 7/24 hours/day running different simulations (models of the atmosphere, and sometimes waterways and ocean, and the land under the atmosphere) either ingesting current observations aka *assimilation*, mapping them to a grid *analysis*, and then walking the grid forward in time *prediction/prognostic*.
 The forecasts follow a precise schedule throughout the 24hour cycle, and